wp-plugins/email-encoder-bundle/readme.txt

 * PHP 5.4+ and WP 3.4+

 = Like this plugin? =
-You could show your appreciation by [rating this plugin](http://wordpress.org/support/view/plugin-reviews/email-encoder-bundle) and/or [posting a comment](http://www.freelancephp.net/email-encoder-php-class-wp-plugin/) on my blog.
+Show your appreciation by [rating this plugin](http://wordpress.org/support/view/plugin-reviews/email-encoder-bundle) and/or [posting a comment](http://www.freelancephp.net/email-encoder-php-class-wp-plugin/) on my blog.

 == Installation ==